Sleeve

 Pedoli

-shoeing horses in the smithy.
-The sound of the anvil is imitated
+a blacksmith shoeing horses in the smithy.
+The sound of the anvil

 Simple Gwenni

-Market to buy a clay bowl; she paid six shillings for it - at home
+to buy a clay bowl; she paid six shillings for it - at home it

 this fuss with silly old Gwen!
 Gwenni went milking with her clay